 Most cases of prostate cancer develop in older men.
 In many cases the cancer is slow-growing, does not reduce life expectancy, and may not need treatment.
 In some cases it is more aggressive, spreads to other parts of the body and may benefit from treatment.
 In general, the more advanced the cancer (the more it has grown and spread), the less chance that treatment will be curative.
 However, treatment can often slow the progress of the cancer.

 The prostate gland (just called prostate from now on) is only found in men.
 It lies just beneath the bladder.
 It is normally about the size of a chestnut.

-The urethra (the tube which passes urine from the bladder) runs through the middle of the prostate.
+The tube which passes urine from the bladder is called the urethra.
+It runs through the middle of the prostate.
 The prostate's main function is to produce fluid which protects and enriches sperm.

 What is prostate cancer?

-Prostate cancer is a cancer which develops from cells in the prostate gland.
+Prostate cancer is a cancer which develops from cells in the prostate.
 It is the most common cancer in men in the UK.
 Each year, about 40,000 men are diagnosed with prostate cancer in the UK.
-It affects about 1 in 8 men in the UK at some point in their life.
-Most cases develop in men over the age of 65.
+It affects about 1 in 8 men in the UK at some point in their lives.
+Most cases develop in men over the age of 65 years.

 Prostate cancer is different to most other cancers because small areas of cancer within the prostate are actually very common, especially in older men.
 These may not grow or cause any problems for many years (if at all).

 A cancerous (malignant) tumour starts from one abnormal cell.
 The exact reason why a cell becomes cancerous is unclear.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell abnormal and multiply out of control.
 See separate leaflet called What Causes Cancer? for more details.

 Although the exact cause is unclear, certain risk factors increase the chance that prostate cancer may develop.
 These include: